 In conversation with: David R. Brousell, Co-Founder, Manufacturing Leadership Council

 AI’s likely trajectory in the coming years will provide manufacturers with many opportunities but also a host of implementation and operational challenges.
 This session will explore what manufacturers need to do now and in the future to optimize their investments in AI.

 10:00 a.m.
-Panel: What Do Current AI Use Cases Tell Us About Tomorrow?*
+Panel Discussion: What Do Current AI Use Cases Tell Us About Tomorrow?*

 - Rose Coluccio, Engineering Director, Corning Environmental Technologies Division, Corning Incorporated

 - Doug Laney, Innovation Fellow, Data and Analytics, West Monroe

 - Shamlan Siddiqi, Vice President, Consulting and Digital Transformation Services, NTT DATA